 4. Connect the Dots

 You might think about how your experience and background have helped you get to this job.
-Maybe you were a manager for a while and felt the need to return to doing tasks, not overseeing others.
-Perhaps you have taken time off to care for your family or pursue a hobby and feel more at ease re-entering work at this level, despite having a higher education.
+Maybe you were a manager for a while and needed to return to doing tasks, not overseeing others.
+Perhaps you have taken time off to care for your family or pursue a hobby and feel more at ease re-entering work at this level despite having a higher education.
 Employers can appreciate candidates who are confident in themselves.

 5. Talk about your goals